By Steven Meier

 If the ACI includes areas located on the patella (kneecap), the range of motion must also be limited to avoid compression on the implanted cells.
 However, most of the time, this is not the case.
 Range-of-motion exercises will usually begin very early-on post-surgery.
 The reason that orthopedic surgeons want patients to start their range-of-motion exercises as early as possible is to stimulate the growth of healthy cartilage, and to let the body know, mechanically speaking, where the natural motion and pressure points are within the joint.
 This excludes those ACI procedures that took place on the kneecap.
 Patella-involved ACI patients might need to wait six to eight weeks before beginning their range-of-motion exercises.

 After about a year of ACI rehabilitation, progressing slowly from range of motion to weight bearing, to non-impact, to impact (such as jogging) exercises, patients can begin some sport-specific activities, provided they are relatively pain-free at that time.
 Each person’s rehabilitation course will be different, so it is important to follow your doctor’s specific instructions for each case, which vary on an individual basis.
 Regular checkups with your orthopedic surgeon are very important to make sure the patient is progressing well in physical therapy and allowing the surgeon to make individual recommendations on activity as necessary.

 Contact an Orthopedic Surgeon in Los Angeles

-You must be willing to understand that regrowing cartilage is a complicated and lengthy process, and know that each person’s experience will be different.
+You must be willing to understand that regrowing cartilage is a complicated and lengthy process, and know that each person’s experience will be different in Los Angeles.
 ACI surgery rehab may be a big commitment, but it is also, in many cases, the best chance for repairing and replacing damaged cartilage and returning to high levels of activity with little residual pain.